THE SUNDERLAND SITE - PAGE 019

 I will surely only be able to show you, on this page, a section of the 'Rain's Eye Plan'.
 A map by James Rain, likely published it would seem in 1790 & created over the period of 1785/90.
 The original map is in the Sunderland Museum & I have read that its detail is truly amazing.

-What I am able to show you appears here thanks to Brian Hubbard (of the Friends of Sunderland Old Parish Church & also of the Southwick History and Preservation Society), who kindly wrote to the webmaster & provided this (& indeed other imagery) for the site.
+What I am able to show you appears here thanks to Brian Hubbard (of the Friends of Sunderland Old Parish Church & also of the Southwick History and Preservation Society - do they still exist?), who kindly wrote to the webmaster & provided this (& indeed other imagery) for the site.
 (Brian we thank you! - Brian's picture is at that second link).
 His large image of the map is here, but beware it is very large indeed, I think the biggest image of all on site.

 Now having never seen the actual map, or any of the publications that show it section by section, I thought that the large image just provided was of the whole map.
 I am advised however that it is about one half of the full map.